NimishMishra/llvm-patches/README.md

 - Clang builds some AST and performs transformations on the same.
 This is fairly successful.
 But people have started looking at how retaining some of the high level semantics can help in better transformations.
 LLVM IR loses this context; thus MLIR hopes to retain such high level semantic information and perform transformations on the same.

 - **Dominance checking**: A part of code resides in `mlir/lib/IR/Verifier.cpp` which manipulates the regions of different things, understands what region envelops what region, and so on.

+#### FIR

+- Fortran has the concept of arrays whose lower bound, upper bound, and sizes are defined at runtime.
+This means we have to keep this information somewhere in memory.
+And the best place to do that is the array itself.
+Fortran array descriptors abstract these informations (how many dimensions, what the stride from one element to the next.
+It also contains type information for the type itself).
+In FIR dialect, the `fir.box` is used to say **this is a descriptor** and `fir.embox` is used to say **package this as a descriptor**.

 ### PFT to MLIR lowering